bagoesrex/megushelf-app/README.md

 # 📚 Megu Management App

-APP sederhana untuk manajemen data buku dan kategori buku menggunakan **Node.js**, **Express**, dan **MongoDB**.
+Simple APP for book data management and book categories using **Node.js**, **Express**, and **MongoDB**.

-## 🚀 Fitur
+## 🚀 Features

-- Manajemen Kategori Buku:
+- Book Category Management:
-  - Tambah, edit, hapus, dan tampilkan semua kategori
+- Add, edit, delete, and display all categories
-- Manajemen Buku:
+- Book Management:
-  - Tambah, edit, hapus, dan tampilkan semua buku
+- Add, edit, delete, and display all books
-  - Filter berdasarkan kategori, teks (judul, penulis, penerbit), dan tahun terbit
+- Filter by category, text (title, author, publisher), and year of publication

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used

 - [Node.js](https://nodejs.org/)
 - [Express](https://expressjs.com/)